 The biggest negative is the lack of user profiles to save your perfect drinks.
 However, this can be easily solved by using Jura Smart Connect (an additional Bluetooth connector) and the J.O.E app.

 While great value in the lineup of Jura’s automated espresso machines, this is still an expensive machine to buy and then clean.
-But, if you’re looking for a great value Jura coffee maker, this is our pick.
+But, if you’re looking for a Jura coffee maker that offers the most bang for your buck, this is our pick.

 - Automatic cleaning